TopoPrune: Robust Data Pruning via Unified Latent Space Topology: Conceptual Framework Intuition

 Please note that for clarity and ease of visualization in this overview section, we present the 1-parameter persistence analysis.
 It is important to note, however, that our method, \sys, employs a multi-parameter persistence module, which is more complex to visualize but provides a richer description of the data's topology.

-\subsection{Theoretical Justification: On the Transferability of Topological vs. Euclidean Features}
+\subsection{Background: On the Transferability of Topological vs. Euclidean Features}

-We provide a formal argument for the superior transferability of topological features derived from persistent homology over traditional Euclidean metrics across different neural network architectures.
-We demonstrate that the stability guarantees inherent to persistent homology ensure that its output is robust to the geometric variations common between different network embeddings.
-Conversely, we show that Euclidean-based metrics, such as the distance to a class prototype, are inherently sensitive to these variations \citep{beyondeuclid}.
+Previous literature formally demonstrates the superior transferability of topological features derived from persistent homology compared to conventional Euclidean measurements \citep{beyondeuclid}.
+The performance gap across disparate network architectures stems from two distinct structural asymmetries: (1) Euclidean centroids are extrinsic vector-space constructions that do not commute with non-linear mappings, whereas persistent homology is computed purely from intrinsic pairwise distances; and (2) persistent homology enjoys a rigorous Lipschitz bound against metric distortion, whereas centroid-based distance rankings have no such guarantee.

 \paragraph{Preliminaries and Notation.} Let $X$ be the input data space and $Y = \{1, \dots, K\}$ be the set of $K$ class labels.
-A neural network architecture is a function $f: X \to \mathbb{R}^n$ that maps input data to an $n$-dimensional embedding space.
+A neural network architecture is a function $f: X \to \mathbb{R}^n$ mapping input data to an $n$-dimensional embedding space.
 Let $f_A$ and $f_B$ denote two distinct network architectures (e.g., ResNet18 and ViT-L-16).
-The outputs of these networks for the entire dataset $X$ are the point clouds $X_A = f_A(X)$ and $X_B = f_B(X)$ in their respective embedding spaces.
-We equip these embedding spaces with a standard Euclidean metric, $d_E$.
+The outputs of these networks for the dataset $X$ are the point clouds $X_A = f_A(X)$ and $X_B = f_B(X)$.
+We equip these spaces with the standard Euclidean metric, $d_E$.